dopecello/gg-tictactoe/README.md

 ## Notes

 If you are new to tailwind or don't want to constantly refer to the docs and if you are using VSCode, I recommend installing the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension.
-It is a very worlkflow-friendly tool that will assist in your styling with Tailwind.
+It is a very workflow-friendly tool that will assist in your styling with Tailwind.